IndigoUnited/node-couchnode/README.md

 Maximum amount of parallel reads per operation, defaults to `0`, which is no limit.
 Can be used to smooth out spikes at the expense of slowing each operation.
 As an example, if you set this to `10000` and try to `get` 50k keys, it will be the equivalent of 5 sequential gets of 10k keys.

-**WARNING:** If you *must* rely on this feature, it might be symptomatic of an architectural problem like an implementation issue or an under provisioned cluster.
+**WARNING:** If you *need* rely on this feature, it might be symptomatic of an architectural problem like an implementation issue or an underprovisioned cluster.

 ---